git-ingham/BioMeasureComparison/README.md

 Bioinformatics measure comparison framework with several implemented measure functions.

+This README is currently out-of-date.
+I will update it as soon as everything is working again.

 This software is under active development and you should expect it to be buggy.
 It might or might not work, and certainly is not guaranteed useable for any purpose whatsoever.